imronuke/ADPRES/docs/card-desc.md

 # General Rules

-Some general rules for the ADPRES inputs:
+Some general rules for ADPRES inputs:
-1. Input deck is in free-format form
+1. Input deck is in free-format form with maximum 100 columns
 2. Comments are marked by `!`.
 Example:
 ```
 !
 COMPOSITION 1